TheNetworkGuy/netbox-zabbix-sync/README.md

 - SNMP community: {$SNMP_COMMUNITY}

-Due to Zabbix limitations of changing interface type with a linked template, changing the interface type from within Netbox is not supported and the script will generate an error.
+Due to Zabbix limitations of changing interface type with a linked template, changing the interface type from within NetBox is not supported and the script will generate an error.

 For example when changing a SNMP interface to an Agent interface:

 ```
-Netbox-Zabbix-sync - WARNING - Device: Interface OUT of sync.
+NetBox-Zabbix-sync - WARNING - Device: Interface OUT of sync.
-Netbox-Zabbix-sync - ERROR - Device: changing interface type to 1 is not supported.
+NetBox-Zabbix-sync - ERROR - Device: changing interface type to 1 is not supported.
 ```

 To configure the interface parameters you'll need to use custom context.
 Custom